 Even as children, Kuni and Tomo Hijikata knew that their family business was worth fighting for.
-Founded in Nagoya, Japan back in 1936, the Hijikata family’s cast iron foundry was renowned for its ability to cast and machine iron with extreme accuracy.
-But in the early aughts, as the economy in Japan struggled and consumers trended to more affordable, temporary options, the foundry’s future was in question.
-As heirs to the long-standing company, Kuni and Tomo needed to find a way to preserve their family’s legacy and defend the livelihoods of the iron workers who made their foundry great.
+Founded in Nagoya, Japan back in 1936, the Hijikata family’s cast iron foundry was renowned for its extreme accuracy.
+But by the early aughts, the foundry’s future was in question.
+As heirs to the long-standing company, Kuni and Tomo knew it was up to them to keep their cast iron craftsmanship alive.

 “We always consider our video assets to be an extension of our brand and products.
 Visuals are always more effective than just the written word, and this is especially true in the realm of cooking.”Mark Hayashi, Vermicular’s Head of U.S. Office